 To overcome these limitations, we performed a search across a large, systematically designed model space, in a so-called "switchboard analysis" (see Turner, Schley, Muller, & Tsetsos, 2018).
 Here, the idea is to isolate, group and exhaustively combine mechanistic assumptions of different models.
 Each group of mechanisms is considered a switch that can take different levels (e.g., an "inhibition" switch could take the levels "distance-dependent" as in MDFT, "constant" or "none").
 Ultimately, this approach can be used to gauge the contribution of individual model mechanisms (opposed to evaluating whole models or model classes as in the more traditional model comparison presented above).
 In addition, it provides a systematic way to generate novel hybrid models, combining mechanisms from different a priori defined models.

 We used this method to address an additional issue: Gaze-bias mechanisms can be implemented in multiple ways (e.g., as discounting non-ﬁxated alternatives’ values, controlling accumulation leak, among others; see Ashby, Jekel, Dickert, & Glöckner, 2016).
-We therefore expanded the range of gaze-dependent mechanisms from the original set of models to include additional eye-movement related switches, like attribute- and alternative-wise gazediscounts, gaze-dependent leakage and inhibition.
+We therefore expanded the range of gaze-dependent mechanisms from the original set of models to include additional eye-movement related switches, like attribute- and alternative-wise gaze-discounts, gaze-dependent leakage and inhibition.
 This allowed us to test if gaze-bias implementations different from the ones usually used in gaze-dependent accumulation (Fisher, 2017; Krajbich, Armel, & Rangel, 2010; Krajbich, Lu, Camerer, & Rangel, 2012; Krajbich & Rangel, 2011; Molter, Thomas, Heekeren, & Mohr, 2019; Smith & Krajbich, 2018, 2019; Tavares, Perona, & Rangel, 2017; Thomas, Molter, Krajbich, Heekeren, & Mohr, 2019).